Skip to content

 Operates automatically after dataclass __init__ completes.
 Validates

-all fields and raises ConfigurationError with context on failure.
+and raises ConfigurationError with context on failure.

 """